BaguetteBoiTuna/NTPU/2024-10-22-midterm-report-outline.md

 **1. Introduction**

 - Definition of Adaptive Music -> What the topic is about
-- Importance of Music in Video Games -> why i would like to discuss it
+- Importance of Music in Video Games -> Why i would like to discuss it

 **2. Evolution of Music in Video Games**